We Have Answers.

 - Olive oil produces a creamy lather that is moisturizing, but too much, and the lather is unstable, and the bar could take years to age!

 - Lard, or pig tallow, stabilizes the lather and is a hardening fat.
 It creates a firm bar, that won't go to mush the minute it hits the shower.

-- Castor oil has a unique fatty acid make up and helps increase lather quite a bit, creating a low, dense, creamy lather that works with the coconut oil.
+- Castor oil has a unique fatty acid make up and helps increase lather, creating a low, dense, creamy lather that works along with the coconut oil.
 Castor oil is easily absorbed by the skin and offers great moisturizing properties.

 Many soap makers use Palm Oil as a substitute for Lard/Tallow, but unless it's certified sustainable, it could be destroying our rain forests, and thus a threat to our planet.

 That's my thought process, what do you think?

 We generally use iron oxides, micas, natural clays, titanium dioxide and activated charcoal.
 Check out this interesting article explaining the difference between these soap coloring options.
 Click Here.

 How do you fragrance your soap?

 Our five star fragrances are created using essential oils, phthalate free fragrance oils, or both.

 "Phthalates" is a broad term that refers to a wide variety of compounds of differing chemical structure.
 Safety concerns have been raised about Dibutyl Phthalate (DBP) and Diethyl Hexyl Phthalate (DEHP).
 We can assure you that none of our fragrances use these compounds.

 We love essential oils and we respect our customers who have fragrance allergies, so we will always carry a variety of soaps that are scented with only essential oils.
 However, the majority of our soaps are fragranced with phthalate free fragrance oils that are designed to be bold and remain long lasting.
 Be sure to check our labels for confirmation.